 Synth building to create custom sound palettes.

-It’s important that you use his teachings as a base for your own learning, as opposed to just blindly absorbing these lessons and expecting instant improvement.
+It’s essential that you use his teachings as a base for your own learning instead of blindly absorbing these lessons and expecting instant improvement.
 Once my mindset adjusted to this fact, it made everything in this MasterClass just that much better.

 This MasterClass isn’t supposed to make you the next greatest composer, it’s there to inspire you to be your own composer while giving you very helpful tips and tricks along the way.